The pros and cons of using Facebook ads vs Google ads

 Facebook ads, unlike paid search, promote businesses to audiences based on their user behavior and interests, rather than utilizing specific keywords.
 People who have liked comparable businesses to yours, users that suit a specific demographic or life event, or members of your current community can all be targeted.

 There is no direct competition between Google Ads and Facebook Ads.
-Both Facebook and Google have their own set of benefits, and they may happily coexist and even compliment one another in any digital marketing strategy.
+Of course, there is competition in the ad world, but you can use both at the same time.
+Both Facebook and Google have their own set of benefits, and they may happily coexist and even complement one another in any digital marketing strategy.

 However, there are times when you may need to prioritize one over the other.
 In this scenario, the decision between Google Ads and Facebook Ads is based on a variety of factors, including your industry, goals, funnel stages, products etc.

-In contrast, as you approach the latter stages of the buying journey: consideration and conversion, Google Ads becomes a very useful tool.
+As you approach the latter stages of the buying journey: consideration and conversion, Google Ads become a very useful tool.
 You may target terms with high purchase intent with Google Ads, ensuring that you only pay for clicks from people who are ready to buy.

 Furthermore, you must promote your business in the places where your clients spend the most time, which includes considering audience demographics when determining whether to use Facebook Ads or Google Ads.